tapih/dotfiles/README.md

 - Disable window animation via Settings > Accesibility > Animation effects.
 - Register hotkeys for some FancyZone layouts.
 - Install WSL2 with `wsl --install`.
+- Configure Windows Terminal.
-- Set WSL2 as a default terminal on Windows Terminal.
+  - Set WSL2 to a default terminal.
+  - Use One Half Dark.
+  - Use Hack Nerd Font.

 ## WSL2